KennethOnuorah/Javascript-Music/README.md

 * CSS/SCSS
 * Javascript

-❗❗❗ AFAIK, this application only works for chromium browsers.
+❗❗❗ This application only works for chromium browsers.

 **Project development**: 9/27/2022 - 10/27/2022